Bottom Line Up Front (BLUF)

 Mechanics Liens Can Change the Entire Case

 When a subcontractor has not been paid, a mechanic’s lien can put real pressure on the project and the property.
 But Virginia lien law is technical, and technical mistakes can kill otherwise valid claims.
-A lien claimant generally must file a memorandum of lien within strict time limits, and a general contractor or other lien claimant under the relevant statutes must file no later than 90 days from the last day of the month in which labor was last performed or materials were last furnished, with an outside cap tied to completion or termination of the work.
-A suit to enforce the lien then has its own deadline.
+A lien claimant generally must file a memorandum of lien within strict time limits, and a suit to enforce the lien then has its own deadline.

 Misuse of Construction Funds Can Become More Than a Contract Fight